SupravoCoder/SupravoCoder/README.md

 - Email: cse2022053@rcciit.org.in
 - [Stack Exchange Profile](https://stackexchange.com/users/your-stack-exchange-id)

-I am more inclined towards higher studies and research, and I am always open to discussions, collaborations, and learning from the amazing GitHub community.
+I am more inclined towards higher studies and research for now , and I am always open to discussions, collaborations, and learning from the amazing GitHub community.
 Looking forward to connecting with you!

 Happy coding! 🚀